MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-binding/bind-to-hierarchical-data-and-create-a-master-details-view.md

 description: You can make a multi-level master/details (also known as list-details) view of hierarchical data by binding items controls to CollectionViewSource instances that are bound together in a chain. ms.date: 12/13/2022 ms.topic: article
-keywords: windows 10, windows 11, winui, windows app sdk, windows ui ms.localizationpriority: medium
+keywords: windows 10, windows 11, winui, windows app sdk, windows ui, xBind ms.localizationpriority: medium
 ---